Medical Payments to Others Coverage: What Coverage F Pays For

 Pincher's Pro Tip

 If you frequently host guests, have a swimming pool, own pets, or have a trampoline, consider bumping your Coverage F limit to the maximum your insurer offers.
-The premium increase is typically minimal.
+The premium increase is typically just a few dollars per year.

 Compare Home Insurance Plans in Ohio